DISCERNING READERS

 The IBM Employee Stock Purchase Plan: Competitive View

-A sidebar that shows IBM's employee stock purchase plan (ESPP) numbers from 1993 to 2021.
+A sidebar that shows IBM's employee stock purchase plan (ESPP) numbers from 1993 through 2023.

-A sidebar image that shows 2021 employee stock purchases for IBM, Oracle, Symantec, Accenture, Microsoft, Intel and Cisco.
+A sidebar image that shows IBM's 2020, 2021 and 2023 ESPP results (employee stock plan purchases) along side the ESPP plan results of Oracle, Symantec, Accenture, Microsoft, Intel, and Cisco.

 This is from the 2005 Annual report: